pcimino/simple-service/README.md

 Returns a specific code for a given Major.Minor combination

 ## PUT
-### /code/:major/:minor
+### /code/:major/:minor/:description
-{ 'description' : 'text' }

-Will insert a new code or overwrite an existing code.
+Upsert: will insert a new code or overwrite an existing code.

 ### DELETE
 ### /code/:major/:minor